pqpq/beer-o-tron/gui_modes.md

 GUI:
 * Temperature shown in a number spinner, with 1 decimal place.
 Default temperature is 66.6.
 * Spinner + and - buttons should press-and-hold to change rapidly (default behaviour?)
-* Tick button for OK
+* Tick button for OK -> Run
-* X button for cancel.
+* X button for cancel -> Run, if previously running. -> Main menu, if we came from there.

 ### Run
 Controller: maintain the temperature setpoint.